artemispados/artemispados.github.io/index.md

 ## Selected Papers
-<a href="/papers/ArtemisPados_IYRC_DynamicRepublic.pdf">"The Dynamic Republic"</a> <br/> *History and Philosophy of Science course, Stanford Online Highschool*<br/>Fall 2019 (Grade 10)
-* The ancient Greek philosopher Plato writes in Book IV of "The Republic" that there are three parts to the human soul – “appetite, spirit, and wisdom”- and these categories directly translate to how an ideal state/society should be run.
-In this reseacrh paper, I argue that there are two main ﬂaws with Plato’s ideal city structure and I explain how these flaws may be rectified.

-<a href="/papers/ArtemisPados_StanfordOHS_InSupportOfMathematicalPlatonism.pdf">"In Support of Mathematical Platonism"</a> <br/> *History and Philosophy of Science course, Stanford Online Highschool)*<br/>Spring 2020 (Grade 10)
-* I proposed the topic for this research paper to be, as indicated by the title, a support to a Platonist view of Mathematics.
-In constructing my argument that this view is most appropriate, I deﬁne Mathematical Platonism against its close alternatives and analyze the underlying theses of its deﬁnition.
-I explore the assumptions, foundations, and implications of mathematics, how they aﬀect one’s larger metaphysics, and attempt to address the age-old question of whether abstract objects exist.
-I investigate the views that counter Platonism, canvassing Intuitionism as it relates to the discussion, and ﬁnally attempt to refute the counterclaims using Fregean techniques.

 <a href="/papers/ArtemisPados_StanfordOHS_AWindowToTheSoulOfMr.FrederickDouglass.pdf">"A Window to the Soul of Mr. Frederick Douglass"</a> <br/> *Textual Analysis and Argumentation course, Stanford Online Highschool*<br/>Spring 2020 (Grade 10)
 *  In this English course paper, I analyze the "Narrative of the Life of Frederick Douglass, An American Slave, Written by Himself".
 I discuss the mental toll that slavery takes on a person by looking into the two diﬀerent tones presented by Douglass through his sentence structure and his description by adjectives combined with a comparison of emotional responses between enslaved and free folks.